nginx-architects/nginx-se-challenge/README.md

 # NGINX SE Challenge

-Implement NGINX Plus as an HTTP and HTTPS (SSL terminating) load balancer for two or more HTTP services.
+Implement NGINX Plus as an HTTP and HTTPS (SSL terminating) load balancer for two or more HTTP services

 See the SE Challenge Minimum and extra credit requirements below